Last updated on July 8th, 2022 at 05:08 pm

 Life came crashing in on my family this day and we were rocked by this experience, literally feeling the weight of it all.
-Change had come knocking on the door of our little house in the vineyard and as the lady of this house, I graciously invited change in.
+The change had come knocking on the door of our little house in the vineyard and as the lady of this house, I graciously invited change in.

 Getting ready for bed that night, I removed the medical tape and cotton ball from the spot on my arm where some blood was taken for testing.
-The perfect shape my blood had made made me fall to my knees for the second time in the same day.
+The perfect shape of my blood made me fall to my knees for the second time on the same day.

 I went from a size 14 jeans in an XL top to a size 4 in one year.

 I didn’t kill myself doing it, either, although if I hadn’t changed, I believe I was staring directly into the end of a loaded pistol with my own hand on the trigger.